 - contact me via messenger

 Think about the last time you signed up for something — or bought something.
-What was the call to action that caused you to make that purchase or download an app?
-In many ways, we have become so accustomed to these CTA’s we don’t necessarily realize them anymore but they DO continue to have us take action.
+What call to action caused you to make that purchase or download an app?
+In many ways, we have become so accustomed to these CTA’s that we don’t necessarily realize them anymore, but they continue to have us take action.

 The more information you can provide your potential customers with your call to action, the better it will be for everyone involved.
-You can let your audience know what to expect when they click on a link or message you, and you can help turn away the wrong users from clicking.
+You can tell your audience what to expect when they click on a link or message you, and you can help stop the wrong users from connecting.
 Those who are meant for you will follow — those who aren’t will keep scrolling (and that’s OK!)